If you’re searching for what to serve with brisket, you’ve come to the right place!

 I just love roasted veggies because of how easy they are to prepare.

-All you have to do is cut and toss your favorite vegetable in a large bowl, coat them evenly with a sauce of your choice, and then roast them on a roasting pan.
+All you have to do is cut and toss your favorite vegetable in a large bowl, coat them evenly with a mix of oil and a bit of vinegar (this recipes calls for balsamic).

-The slightly browned edges of the veggies add a nice, crispy texture to them and the delicious sauce brings a complex range of flavors to the dish.
+The slightly browned edges of the veggies add a nice, crispy texture to them and the seasoning brings a complex range of flavors to the dish.

 Click here for our oven-roasted radishes recipe!

-Well, it’s just so easy to prepare, is incredibly popular, and always tastes delicious.
+Well, it’s just so easy to prepare, is incredibly popular, and adds a nice crunch to many meals.

-All you need are some chopped veggies such as cabbage and carrots and a delicious coleslaw dressing.
+All you need are some chopped veggies such as cabbage or kale and carrots and a delicious coleslaw dressing.

 Simply mix everything together and serve this delightfully crunchy and tasty dish alongside your freshly cooked brisket.